-Let’s face it… superannuation isn’t the most exciting topic to discuss when you’re in your 20s.
-In fact, many people in their 20’s aren’t engaging with their super fund at all.
+Let’s face it… superannuation isn’t the most exciting topic to discuss when you’re in your 20s and 30’s.
+In fact, many people in this age group aren’t engaging with their super fund at all.
 However, learning more about your super and how you can accelerate your balance will be extremely beneficial when you reach retirement age.

 Investing in your super fund while you’re young can have enormous benefits, including higher balances and savings on your tax return.
 Let’s take a closer look at these reasons to invest in your super fund, below.

 How much should you have in your super fund?

 According to ASFA, the average 30 year old needs to have about $59,000 in their super to be on track for a comfortable retirement.
 However, stats show that the average super balance for a 30-34 year old is just $51,175 for men and $42,240 for women.
 These amounts are still larger than the average accessible bank balance at the same ages.
 If you have more than this, you’re doing very well, if you don’t there’s ways to catch up.

 What do you need to know before you invest?

 It’s important that you understand how your superannuation fund works, and how it will support you when you do retire.
 Becoming more knowledgeable about your super will help you understand the value of investing in your fund earlier.